christiskatsouris/Network-Analysis-R/README.md

 where $\Delta X$ and $\Delta Y$ are stationary time series.
 Thus, when the coefficients $\beta_{xi}$ are jointly significant we reject the null hypothesis that $X_t$ does not Granger cause $Y_t$ based on the standard F-test.

+- Lastly, Finally from a more probabilistic point of view, for example, Valjarević and Petrović (2012) examine the equivalence of statistical causality and the orthogonality property of martingales.
+Their theorem proves that two independent martingales are orthogonal to each other if and only if each of them is caused by itself.
+The application of this result can be found in trading strategies.
+In particular, a trading strategy is locally risk-minimizing if and only if the cost process of the trading strategy and the unpredictable, martingale part of the price fluctuation of a stock are independent and caused by themselves.

 ## Example 3